When was the last time you painted the outside of your house?

 There isn’t one single answer to how often you should paint your home.
 In fact, experts can say anywhere between 4-15 years, which is pretty varied!
 The main idea is to paint your home whenever it starts to look a little worse for wear.

-If it’s time to paint yours, you have the exciting job of picking out a new colour.
-But finding one that you love, that suits your home, and that’s practical isn’t always easy.
+If it’s time to paint your house’s exterior, you have the exciting job of picking out a new colour.
+But the colour selection isn’t always that easy.
+You have to find one that you love, suits your home, and is practical.

 To help you find your perfect choice, check out our guide to exterior house colours.